 Descriptive Product Names

 A descriptive product name immediately describes a feature, quality, or characteristic of the product.
 A good example would be the name RAPID GLUE for a glue that dries quickly.
 The problem with descriptive product names is that they receive a very narrow scope of protection and are initially not entitled to federal registration on the Principal Register (although they may be allowed on the Supplemental Register).
-Generally speaking, a descriptive product name must be in commercial use for at least five years and have acquired “secondary meaning” before it is eligible for registration on the Principal Register.
-So, while descriptive product names tend to be popular because they tell consumers something desirable about the product, they are not a particularly good choice if you want a trademark registration or want to exclude others from using a somewhat similar name for the same type of product.
+Generally speaking, a descriptive product name must be in commercial use for at least five years and have acquired distinctiveness or “secondary meaning” before it’s eligible for registration on the Principal Register.
+So, while descriptive product names tend to be popular because they tell consumers something desirable about the product, they aren’t a particularly good choice if you want a trademark registration or want to exclude others from using a somewhat similar name for the same type of product.

 Suggestive Product Names

 A suggestive product name suggests something about the product.
 For instance, the name LAVA for a chili sauce would be considered a suggestive product name.
 Why?
 Because LAVA suggests that the chili sauce is burning hot.
 Another example would be SNIFFLES for tissues.
 Most product names you’ll come across in your daily life fall into this category.
 Unlike descriptive product names, suggestive names are eligible for federal trademark registration right off the bat and receive a relatively broad spectrum of protection.
 Suggestive product names are definitely a solid choice from a trademark standpoint.

 Arbitrary Product Names